pe-solutions/pe-dlang/README.md

 I followed the [Dlang project](https://dlang.org/) since early 2004 when its tiny community was divided by the Phobos/Tango debate.

 **WIP**...
-My _former repository_ (more than 60 D solutions to the Project Euler sofar) is currently under heavy Refactoring and will be soon transferred here.
+My _former repository_ (more than 60 D solutions to the Project Euler sofar) is currently under heavy Refactoring and will be soon commited here.